maggie202506/cudy-docs-aibot/docs/user_guide/switch/qos.md

 No further configuration is required.
 The switch will process packets strictly based on their priority levels.
 It will always handle the highest-priority packets first, regardless of the amount of traffic in each queue.

-- *Apply*: Click to save and apply your changes or settings.
+- Apply: Click to save and apply your changes or settings.

 ### WRR
 WRR (Weighted Round Robin) is a scheduling algorithm that assigns a weight to each queue and processes packets in a round-robin fashion based on these weights.It is suitable for scenarios where you want to allocate different amounts of bandwidth to different types of traffic in a fair manner.